dcloudio/hbuilderx-extension-docs/en/Tutorial/Language/vue.md

 # Vue

-In HBuilderX, when you open a vue file, the vue syntax library will be automatically loaded.
+In HBuilderX, the vue syntax library will be automatically mounted when you open a vue file.
+When adding vue code to the html file, you can click on the "Javascript Libraries" in the bottom right corner and select the vue syntax library.
+We recommend that developers use the vue single-file method to open vue files directly.

-If the vue framework is part of HTML file, you need to select vue in the "customer language association" in the lower right corner.

-We recommend that developers use the vue single file components.
-It will automatically load the vue syntex.

-> Notes: If a vue file is not in the opened project in the Project explorer section.
-Please create a new project, then open the vue file, the vue syntax library will be automatically loaded.
+> Notes: If a vue file does not belong to any project.
+Please create a new project from the project explorer on the left, then open the vue file, the vue syntax library will be loaded automatically.

 ## Vue3 Support
-The HBuilderX Version 3.2.5 or older (included 3.2.5) provide the optimized support for vue3.
+HBuilderX 3.2.5 or later (including 3.2.5) provides vue3 support.
 Refer to [vue3 support](/Tutorial/Language/vue-next.md) for details.

-## Syntax highlighting
+## Syntax highlight

-In addition to vue's common syntax highlighting support, HBuilderX also supports various syntax highlightings: less、scss、stylus、typescript and so on.
-No need plugins.
+In addition to the common syntax highlighting support of vue, HBuilderX also supports various expressions and syntax, as well as the highlighting of other languages supported by scripts and styles such as less, scss, stylus, and typescript, without installing any plug-ins.

 ## Code hint

 ### API hint and help

-Hint is more complete and accurate.
-IDE can't list all guessed words in hint.
-Hint shall give you the related and accurate words.

-Better hint means code faster and more accurate.
+HbuilderX provides intelligent code completion based on language semantics and source code analysis.
+HbuilderX knows possible completions, and IntelliSense suggestions will pop up when you type codes.

-In addition to the perfect hints, a clear help description is on the right side of the code assistant.
-It clearly explaining the api, and also give a link of the vue official website.
-Direct you to the specified page of the vue official website.
+In addition to the perfect prompt, there are clear instructions on the right side of the code assistant.
+The api is explained very clearly, and the link to the official website is attached.
+Click the link to jump directly to the specified page of the vue official website.

-Great reference.

 <img src="/static/snapshots/vue/1.png" style="zoom: 80%;border: 1px solid #eee;" />

-### this Accurate recognition
+### Identify 'this' object accurately

 <img src="/static/snapshots/vue/this.png" style="zoom: 70%;border: 1px solid #eee;" />